-There is often a lot of confusion when it comes to how to track your alcoholic beverages correctly.
-At WAG Nutrition, we help you figure out how to track alcohol correctly and navigate the challenge of balancing your nutrition choices in a way that is enjoyable, and sustainable but also gets you to your goals.
+There is often a lot of confusion regarding how to track your alcoholic beverages correctly.
+At WAG Nutrition, we help you figure out how to track alcohol correctly and navigate the challenge of balancing your nutrition choices in an enjoyable, sustainable way that also gets you to your goals.

 Is Alcohol a Macronutrient?

-Although technically considered a macronutrient with its own calorie content, alcohol is not essential for survival and is not considered one of the three main macros: protein, carbs and fats (learn about these macros and the basics of counting them here).
+Although technically considered a macronutrient with its own calorie content, alcohol is not essential for survival.
+It is not considered one of the three main macros: protein, carbs, and fats (learn about these macros and the basics of counting them here).

-There are 7 calories per gram of alcohol and unlike protein, carbs and fat, the calories from alcohol contain next to no nutritional value.
+There are 7 calories per gram of alcohol; unlike protein, carbs, and fat, the calories from alcohol contain next to no nutritional value.